v8k6b2jjps-prog/OfflineIID_Research/README.md

 # MSFT 2009 Format + Offline IID Research Library
 Include Source + Test Results

+Markdown
+## Legal Notice & Disclaimer

+This software and documentation are provided strictly for educational, research, and interoperability analysis purposes.

+- **Non-Affiliation:** This project is an independent research initiative and is not affiliated with, endorsed by, or sponsored by Microsoft Corporation.
+All product names, trademarks, and registered trademarks are property of their respective owners and are used solely for identification purposes.
+- **No Warranty:** The software is provided "as is", without warranty of any kind, express or implied, including but not limited to the warranties of merchantability, fitness for a particular purpose, and noninfringement.
+In no event shall the authors or copyright holders be liable for any claim, damages, or other liability arising from, out of, or in connection with the software or the use or other dealings in the software.
+- **User Responsibility:** Users are solely responsible for ensuring that their utilization of this repository complies with all applicable local, national, and international laws, regulations, and terms of service.

 ## Security Value
 ````
 Security ID Value cannot be fully recovered (Lossy / Truncated).